datastax/release-notes/DSE_6.7_Release_Notes.md

 - If you don't have an IBMid, you can [create one](https://www.ibm.com/account/reg/us-en/signup?formid=urx-19776).
 - If your company uses Enterprise Federation (EF) for authentication with corporate credentials, see the [EF documentation](https://www.ibm.com/docs/en/ief).

-## How to download from Fix Central
+### How to download from Fix Central

-1. Sign in to [IBM Fix Central](https://www.ibm.com/support/fixcentral).
+1. Sign in to [IBM Fix Central](https://www.ibm.com/support/fixcentral). brian-r-fisher marked this conversation as resolved.

 2. In the **Product selector** field, enter `DataStax Enterprise with IBM`.